Training Your Team

 Welcome to Basecamp — an online platform we're using to organize our team and projects.
 It's your one-stop hub for our work.

 This initial space I’ve invited you to is our HQ.
-It's our place to post company-wide announcements everyone should know about, chat socially around the Campfire, and post files and other stuff everyone needs.
+It's our place to post company-wide announcements everyone should know about, chat socially in the Chat room, and post files and other stuff everyone needs.
 I’ll also create other projects as we need.

 A Few Basecamp Resources